Alder Escobar Forero

 Alder Escobar Forero (born 1977) is a Colombian chess player.
 He was awarded the title of Grandmaster by FIDE in 2014.

 Career

-Escobar Forero has represented Colombia in four Chess Olympiads; 2006, 2008, 2010 and 2012.
+Escobar Forero has represented Colombia in four Chess Olympiads: 2006, 2008, 2010 and 2012.

 He played in the Chess World Cup 2019, where he was defeated by Leinier Domínguez in the first round.

-In January 2018, Escobar Forero tied for third place with Praggnanandhaa and IM Denys Shmelov in the Charlotte Chess Center's Winter 2018 GM Norm Invitational held in Charlotte, North Carolina with a score of 5.0/9.
+In January 2018, Escobar Forero tied for third place, with a score of 5.0/9, with Praggnanandhaa and IM Denys Shmelov in the Charlotte Chess Center's Winter 2018 GM Norm Invitational held in Charlotte, North Carolina.